Information on The Living Will

 Is the ‘living will’ legally recognized in South Africa?

 Living wills are not yet recognized in statute law.
 However, according to Section 12 of the Constitution, “everyone has the right to bodily and psychological integrity”, which includes the right to have control over one’s own body.
 The law recognizes a patient’s right to accept or decline treatment.
 A living will stands as a patient’s non-consent to artificial life support when dying.

 What if a doctor ignores a patient’s living will?

 If a patient’s living will has been brought to the doctor’s attention and the doctor proceeds to administer life support, the doctor’s act is unlawful, even if refusal of such treatment will result in death.
 If a doctor does not obey the patient’s wishes regarding refusal of treatment, he/she has perpetrated an assault against the patient and can be sued for damages.
 A doctor who objects to the living will should offer to step aside and transfer the patients care to another practitioner.

 When can a doctor disregard a ‘Living Will’?

 The law will not pay attention to a living will where a patient makes unlawful wishes.
 For example, if one requests euthanasia (mercy killing), asking a doctor to end ones life by lethal injection when a terminal illness begins to cause unbearable pain.
-This would amount to murder.
+Under current legislation, this would amount to murder.